Sachin-Sagar/Unified-radar-tracker/readme.md

-# Unified Real-Time Radar Tracker
+Unified Real-Time Radar Tracker

-## 1. Project Summary
+1. Project Summary
 This project is a complete, real-time radar tracking application built in Python.
-It interfaces directly with a radar sensor, configures it, parses the incoming binary data, and processes it through an advanced tracking pipeline.
-The application provides a live visualization of the radar's point cloud and saves all raw and processed data for later analysis.
+It interfaces directly with a radar sensor, parses incoming binary data, and processes it through an advanced tracking pipeline.
+The application can be run in a live mode with hardware or in a playback mode using pre-recorded data files for testing and validation.

-The system is designed to be robust, with fallbacks for scenarios where supplementary data (like vehicle CAN bus information) is unavailable.
+The system is designed to be robust, featuring a sophisticated sensor fusion and clutter rejection architecture to accurately track objects in a variety of conditions.

-## 2. Features
+2. Features
+Dual-Mode Operation: Can be launched in Live Mode to connect directly to radar hardware or in Playback Mode to process data from .mat log files.

--   **Hardware Interfacing**: Configures the radar sensor by sending commands from a profile file over a serial port.
+Hardware Interfacing: Configures the radar sensor by sending commands from a profile file over a serial port.

--   **Real-Time Data Acquisition**: Listens to the serial port for incoming binary data frames and synchronizes them.
+Real-Time Data Acquisition: Listens to the serial port for incoming binary data frames, synchronizes them, and parses them into a usable format.

--   **Live Visualization**: Displays the radar's point cloud in real-time using PyQt5 and pyqtgraph, running in a separate thread to ensure a non-blocking UI.
+Live Visualization: Displays the radar's point cloud in real-time using PyQt5 and pyqtgraph, running in a separate thread to ensure a non-blocking UI.

--   **Advanced Tracking**:
+Advanced Tracking:

-    -   Uses an Interacting Multiple Model (IMM) filter combined with a Joint Probabilistic Data Association (JPDA) algorithm to robustly track multiple objects.
+Uses an Interacting Multiple Model (IMM) filter combined with a Joint Probabilistic Data Association (JPDA) algorithm to robustly track multiple objects.

-    -   Performs ego-motion estimation to distinguish between moving and stationary objects.
+Performs ego-motion estimation using RANSAC to distinguish between moving and stationary objects.

--   **Comprehensive Data Logging**:
+Implements a dual-box filtering system (static and dynamic) to reject stationary clutter from the environment (e.g., guardrails) while still tracking legitimate stationary targets (e.g., stopped vehicles).

+Comprehensive Data Logging:

-    -   Saves the raw, unprocessed data from every frame to a `radar_log_[timestamp].json` file.
+Saves the raw, unprocessed data from every frame to a radar_log_[timestamp].json file.

-    -   Saves the final processed frame and track history to a `track_history_[timestamp].json` file and a MATLAB-compatible `.mat` file.
+Saves the final processed frame and track history to a track_history_[timestamp].json file.

-    -   Saves all console output to a human-readable text file and a structured JSON file for post-processing.
+Saves all console output to both a human-readable text file and a structured JSON file for post-processing and debugging.

-## 3. Folder Structure
+3. Folder Structure
 unified_radar_tracker/
 |
 ├── configs/